 There have been many products that have come onto the market designed to make flying, particularly in economy class, more comfortable.
 One of the newest of these is the inflatable leg rest for flights.

-Inflatable leg rests provide something to put your feet or legs on while sitting in an economy class seat rather than having them just sitting on the floor.
-They come in a number of different designs but all are inflated once on board.
+Inflatable footrests provide something to put your feet or legs on while sitting in an economy class seat rather than having them just sitting on the floor.
+Inflatable footrests come in a number of different designs but all are inflated once on board.
 They can then be deflated and stored in your hand luggage when no longer required (or prior to landing).

 Some are a single fixed height, others are height adjustable and some come in two separate parts.